 FUNDING: The total cost of building the Memorial was $22 million.
 In building the Memorial, support came from federal grants; proceeds from the sale of commemorative silver dollars; and corporate, organization, and individual donations.
 The Memorial Foundation maintains and operates the Memorial Education Center; manages an archive and research collection relating to women in the military; conducts an aggressive education program; builds exhibits showcasing the different eras in which women have served using text, images, memorabilia and artifacts; and continues to register servicewomen past and present.

-DONATIONS AND REGISTRATIONS: Donations and registrations of service-women can be sent to: Women In Military Service For America Memorial, Dept. 560, Washington, DC, 20042-0560.
+DONATIONS AND REGISTRATIONS: Click here to donate.
+Click here to register.
+Donations and registrations of service-women can also be sent to: Women In Military Service For America Memorial, Dept. 420560, Washington, DC, 20042-0560.
 Telephone: 800-222-2294 or 703-533-1155.
 FAX: 703-931-4208.
 Email: email@example.com.
 The Foundation is a registered participant in the Combined Federal Campaign, the annual workplace fund-raising drive conducted by the US government for all military, civilian agency and postal workers worldwide and the National Capital Area United Way Campaign.
 In state and corporate campaigns, donors may designate “Women In Military Service Memorial Foundation” on their pledge cards.